NOAA-EMC/global-workflow/docs/source/clone.rst

 Quick clone/build/link instructions (more detailed instructions below).

 .. note::
    Here we are making the assumption that you are using the workflow to run an experiment and so are working from the authoritative repository.
-If you are using a development branch then follow the instructions in :doc:`development.rst`.
+If you are using a development branch then follow the instructions in :doc:`development`.
 Once you do that you can follow the instructions here with the only difference being the repository/fork you are cloning from.

 Clone the `global-workflow` and `cd` into the `sorc` directory: